lukmanhossain/blood-bank-management/README.md

 - From the contact section any one can reach us for any queries

 - From Donation section, one can donate money using SSL commerz & Stripe
+- User can chat via messenger custom chat with admins